 Pre-provisioned State.
-Devices are not ready to connect to the Aeris network and use wireless services until they have been provisioned, meaning they have been registered on the Aeris network, associated with a Billing Plan and given appropriate identifiers and other credentials that will allow them to use Aeris services.
+Devices are not ready to connect to the Aeris Network and use Wireless Services until they have been provisioned, meaning they have been registered on the Aeris Network, associated with a Billing Plan and given appropriate identifiers and other credentials that will allow them to use Aeris Wireless Services.
 Most Devices have not yet been provisioned when Customer receives them and must be provisioned by Customer after receipt.

 Provisioned State.
-Devices are in the Provisioned State when they are first provisioned on the Aeris network and may incur a provisioning fee, as shown in the Billing Plan.
+Devices must be in the Provisioned State in order to receive Wireless Services.
+Unless otherwise arranged with Aeris, Customers are responsible for provisioning Devices using the Device management tools at the Web Portal.
+If there is a provisioning fee that becomes due upon provisioning, it will be as shown in the Billing Plan.
 Devices remain in the Provisioned State until they move to the Active-Billed State or are suspended or canceled.
-The Billing Plan may permit a Device in the Provisioned State to use specified amounts of data, voice or SMS for testing purposes before it moves to the Active-Billed State (the cost of such usage may be included in the provisioning fee or may be billed at special rates) and usually limits the amount of time the Device may stay in the Provisioned State before regular access or usage fees begin to be incurred.
+The Billing Plan may permit a Device in the Provisioned State to use specified amounts of data, voice or SMS for testing purposes before it moves to the Active-Billed State.
+The cost of such usage may be included in the provisioning fee (if any) or may be billed at special rates as shown in the Billing Plan.
+The Billing Plan will show the maximum amount of time the Device may stay in the Provisioned State and the maximum amount of data, SMS and voice that the Device may use before regular access or usage fees begin to be incurred.
 See “Active-Billed State Triggers” below.

-Active-Billed State Triggers.
-An “Active-Billed State Trigger” is the maximum quantity of data, voice or SMS that a Device is allowed to use, if any, while in the Provisioned State or Suspended State or the maximum length of time that a Device is allowed to remain in the Provisioned State or Suspended State; these allowed amounts, and the rates applicable to any usage, are shown in the Billing Plan for the Device.
-A Device is moved from the Provisioned State or the Suspended State to the Active-Billed State effective from the beginning of the session in which the Device has exceeded one of the Active-Billed State Triggers.
+An “Active-Billed State Trigger” refers either to the maximum quantity of data, voice or SMS that a Device is allowed to use (if any) while in the Provisioned State or Suspended State or to the maximum length of time that a Device is allowed to remain in the Provisioned State or Suspended State; these allowed amounts are shown in the Billing Plan for the Device.
+A Device is automatically moved by the billing system from the Provisioned State or the Suspended State to the Active-Billed State effective from the beginning of the session in which the Device has exceeded one of the Active-Billed State Triggers.